k1ln/String/README.md

 Add ss String to String at position pos.

 ```
-var str String = "Kilian Hertel"
+var str String = "Elvis Presley"
-str = str.AddPos("the one and only ",7)
+str = str.AddPos("the one and only ",6)
 ```
-*result: str="Kilian the one and only Hertel"
+*result: str="Elvis the one and only Presley"

 ### **FindInFiles(strpath String) Strings**
 Search for String in all files provided by path.